MatsFisk/enonic_test/README.md

 3. Enjoy fresh weather data every minute

 Due to technical errors, commits were not done properly.
-The commit comments and such is in the file 'commit_history.txt'
+The commit comments and such are in the file 'commit_history.txt'